Liquor and Gaming Regulation online services

 - liquor approved manager (new and renewal)

-- approved controller (new and renewal).
+- approved controlled for adult entertainment (new and renewal).

-Access pre-filled forms
+Access pre-filled forms on the LGFT online portal

 - Liquor or gaming individual renewal application